Iru Kodugal: Legacy

-Iru Kodugal It was remade in Kannada as Eradu Rekhegalu, in Telugu as Collector Janaki and in Hindi as Sanjog.
+Iru Kodugal was remade in Kannada as Eradu Rekhegalu, in Telugu as Collector Janaki and in Hindi as Sanjog.
+Malathi Rangarajan said Janaki "stomped the screen and stole our hearts [..] came up with a stellar performance".
 Clips from the film were screened along with clips from other films such as Server Sundaram (1964), Arangetram (1973), Aval Oru Thodar Kathai (1974), Avargal (1977) and Azhagan (1991) at a function held in Balachander's honour at Tiruchirappalli in January 2015, a month after his death.
-Balachander later used the song "Punnagai Mannan" as the title for his 1986 film of the same name.